getify/Functional-Light-JS/manuscript/ch9.md

 By chaining and/or composing list operations together, the intermediate results are tracked implicitly and largely protected from these hazards.

+I> ## Note
+I>
-**Note:** More than previous chapters, to keep the many following code snippets as brief as possible, we'll rely heavily on the ES6 `=>` form.
+I> More than previous chapters, to keep the many following code snippets as brief as possible, we'll rely heavily on the ES6 `=>` form.
 However, my advice on `=>` from Chapter 2 still applies for general coding.

 ## Non-FP List Processing